-University of Crete, Greece In this position paper, we Valerie F. Gladwell note that appraisals of University of Suffolk, UK health behaviour change interventions (HBCIs) focus on identifying intervention particulars (e.q., theoretical underpinnings, techniques, design, psychological mechanisms, delivery modes) most prominently and consistently associated with desired behaviour change.
+University of Crete, Greece In this position paper, we

+Valerie F. Gladwell note that appraisals University of Suffolk, UK health behaviour change interventions (HBCIs) focus on identifying intervention particulars (e.q., techniques, design, theoretical underpinnings, psychological mechanisms, delivery modes) most prominently and consistently associated with desired behaviour change.
 However, a key aspect of interventions, the implemented healthcare quidelines, do not undergo intensive scrutiny in intervention research.
 We provide evidence to show that available healthcare quidelines may be flawed, and as such, may result in ineffective interventions and potential harms for quideline and intervention recipients.
-We therefore argue that HBCIs would benefit from investigating the accuracy and guality of the embedded guidelines, by using established quideline appraisal frameworks, and we provide examples of how this can be, systematically, done.
+We therefore arque that HBCIs would benefit from investigating the accuracy and quality of the embedded guidelines, by using established guideline appraisal frameworks, and we provide examples of how this can be, systematically, done.